flybywiresim/docs/docs/start/reported-issues.md

     - There seems to be a speed decay issue in certain situations during turns and CONF2.
 It can also happen when approaching the level off altitude after open descent.
 Does not occur in level flight.
     - *Currently under investigation.*

-* Autopilot, FADEC, electrical system unwanted behavior
+* Unwanted behavior - Autopilot, FADEC, electrical system
     - In rare cases the above mentioned systems may not start or behave erratically.
 This is in part due to `UTF-8` language support beta not enabled on your machine.
         - Solution:
-            - Open Windows Control Panel -> Region.
+            1. - Open Windows Control Panel -> Region.
                 - Go to the Administrative tab and click ++"Change system locale"++
                 - Make sure the check mark next to `Beta: Use UTF-8 for worldwide language support is selected`.
                 - Click ++"OK"++ and restart your computer.
+            1. - Ensure `simconnect.cfg` does not appear in your Documents folder on your computer.

 * ADIRS not aligned when spawning anywhere except cold & dark at a gate (*intermittent issue*)
     - Workaround: Restart the flight